-Before the introduction of Medicare in the U.S., only about half of individuals 65 and older had health insurance — and life expectancy rates, compared to today, were eight years less for American men, and five years less for American women [source: Center for Medicare Advocacy].
+Before the introduction of Medicare in the U.S., only about half of individuals 65 and older had health insurance — and life expectancy rates, compared to today, were eight years less for American men, and five years less for American women.
+The poverty rate for senior also fell from 29 percent in 1966 to 10.5 percent in 1995 [source: Center for Medicare Advocacy].
 On July 1, 1966, when Medicare services were made available to all of America's seniors, more than 19 million enrolled [source: Stanton].
 In 1972, under President Nixon's expansion of Social Security, Medicare hospital insurance benefits were extended to disabled individuals under 65.

 Medicare's publicly funded health insurance was originally modeled after private health insurance plans offered at the time and was introduced as a two-part program.
 Those parts are Medicare Part A, which is hospital insurance coverage, and Medicare Part B, which is an elective health insurance plan.
 When it was rolled out, Plan A beneficiaries were responsible for a $40 annual deductible, and those who chose to enroll in the Plan B program paid a $3-per-month premium [source: Stanton].

 Medicare Part B offers optional medical insurance, and those who elect coverage pay a monthly insurance premium.
 Part B covers medically necessary health care appointments, including doctors' appointments, outpatient medical and surgical services, diagnostic tests and some coverage for home health care.
-In 2015 the majority of people enrolled in Part B paid a monthly premium of $104.90, with coverage beginning after they met an annual deductible of $147 [source: Medicare.gov].
+It also covers preventive services.
+In 2020, the majority of people enrolled in Part B paid a monthly premium of $144.60, with coverage beginning after they met an annual deductible of $198 [source: Medicare.gov].

 Medicare won't cover everything, though.
-You'll have to look elsewhere for some common services that aren't covered under Medicare programs, including long-term care, most dental care (including dentures), cosmetic surgery, acupuncture, chiropractic, routine foot care, hearing aids and fittings, and vision care [source: Medicare.gov].
+You'll have to look elsewhere for some common services that aren't covered under Medicare programs, including long-term care, most dental care (including dentures), cosmetic surgery, acupuncture, routine foot care, hearing aids and fittings, and eye exams related to prescribing glasses [source: Medicare.gov].

 Those who are enrolled in Original Medicare may also apply for Medicare Supplement Insurance, also known as Medigap.
-Medigap policies are intended to help cover expenses not covered by Part A and Part B, such as copays, coinsurance costs and deductibles.
-Some plans may offer additional coverage, such as overseas medical care while traveling.
-These policies are sold and administered by private insurance companies, and enrollees pay a monthly premium.
-In 2010, the year Congress standardized Medigap plans, just about 20 percent of 65-year-old Medicare beneficiaries enrolled in a Medigap policy; the most popular plans, C and F, are those that also include the Medicare Part B deductible [source: KFF].
-Not all Medigap policies include prescription drug coverage, though, and beneficiaries may not have a concurrent Medical Savings Account.
+Medigap policies, sold and administered by private insurers with federal government oversight, are intended to help cover expenses not covered by Part A and Part B, such as copays, coinsurance costs and deductibles.
+Some plans offer additional coverage, too, such as the cost of overseas medical care while traveling.
+No Medigap policies cover prescription drugs, however, and policyholders may not pay their Medigap premiums with funds from a health savings account.
+In 2018, more than 14 million Americans carried Medigap insurance.